arnoldt100/anansi/doxygen_documentation/sources/Howto/howto.md

         * An abstract product
         * A concrete product
      * Add the task to the invoker
+        * Set the ownership policy of the results
+        * Set the task label name
+        * Set the receiver's results
         * The tasks are added by means of the Invoker trait class.

 * Creating a TaskGroup